erfanjazebnikoo/aurora_core/README.md

 ![N|Solid](http://erfanjazebnikoo.com/downloads/guilano_system_overview.png)

 [PID][pid] control is explained in and is one of the most fundamental types of control and also the most frequently implemented in industry.
-The great strengths of the PID controller are its simple structure and low requirements on the system model.
-Pixhawk used the PID controller to take control of the stability of the robot.
+The great strengths of the [PID controller][pid] are its simple structure and low requirements on the system model.
+Pixhawk used the [PID controller][pid] to take control of the stability of the robot.
 Furthermore, a specific ratio is evaluated by the stated equipment for every direction of movement of the aerial robot.
 The method of this controller functionality is described below

 ![N|Solid](http://erfanjazebnikoo.com/downloads/Quala-PID-Pathfinder-PID.png)